 - For handlebar diameter: 22.2 – 22.8 mm

-Of course, it comes with a hex wrench, so you can install it even if you don’t have the tools at home.
+Of course, it comes with a hex wrench, so you can install it even if you don’t have your own tools.

 7. Crane Japan Bell